 To exit the sub-account and return to the Group account menu, click on "Other merchant" and then "Deselect PSPID".

 To display all the PSPIDs that are grouped together in your Group account, click on the "Group" link in the "Advanced" menu.
 Only our Sales team is able to edit the Merchant Group and delete sub-accounts.

 All the operations you perform and all the transaction overviews will be at Group level unless you have selected one of your sub-accounts via the "Other Merchant" link.

-4. Impact of the group structure on products
+3. Impact of the group structure on our integration solutions

 If one or more sub-accounts of the Group account are e-Terminal accounts, Group users can log into the Group account and perform a new transaction choosing the beneficiary from a drop down list in the “New Transaction” window; in this way, it is not necessary to log into the specific e-Terminal account in which they want to register the transaction.
 If you select a specific account, you will not see the drop down list.

-The Group structure has no impact on the e-Commerce integration.
+The Group structure has no impact on the Hosted Payment Page integration.

 The requests for DirectLink can be made with a Group UserID (API user) and its password for all your sub-accounts, instead of having to send requests for each sub-account using a different password per account.

 |REFKIND||MGID (“MGID” is short for Merchant Group ID, this is the fixed value for the REFKIND field).|